cartaorobbin/pyramid-mcp/planning/feature-template.md

 - [ ] Feature is manually tested
 - [ ] Code is reviewed and merged
 - [ ] Feature is deployed/released
-- [ ] planning/general.md is updated with completion
+- [ ] planning/general.md is updated with completion (then moved to planning/done.md)

 ## Archive